-The following should be read in conjunction with 'Safer Recruitment' Policy and Part 3 'Safe Recruitment' of 'Keeping Children Safe in Education' Sept 2021
+The following should be read in conjunction with 'Safer Recruitment' Policy and Part 3 'Safe Recruitment' of 'Keeping Children Safe in Education' Sept 2022

-1. A single central record of all staff will be kept and updated on a regular basis.
+- 1. A single central record of all staff will be kept and updated on a regular basis.
 The SCR shall record information about all employees of the school.
-SLA based staff, agency workers, governors and other volunteers working with children.

-- 2. Disclosure and Barring Service (DBS) checks shall be carried out on all staff who have been employed since 2002.
+SLA based staff, agency workers, governors and other volunteers working with children. - 2.
+Disclosure and Barring Service (DBS) checks shall be carried out on all staff who have been employed since 2002.
 Checks will be updated as and when required to coincide with new legislation determined by the DBS. - 3.
 Non employees all non employees, visitors, and contractors will be accompanied by a member of staff when on school site if they do not have current clear DBS they will wear a red lanyard. - 4.
 Planning job specifications and descriptions and other documents should be provided to applicants as and when necessary.
 Application forms should seek all relevant information and include statements and references. - 5.
-Vacancy advertisement advertisements should include reference to safeguarding policy, (i.e. statement of commitment to safeguarding and promoting the welfare of children, and need for successful applicant to be DBS checked). - 6.
+Vacancy advertisement advertisements should include reference to safeguarding policy, (i.e. statement of commitment to safeguarding and promoting the welfare of children, and need for successful applicant to be DBS checked) as well as safeguarding responsibility of the post as per the job specification. - 6.
 Applications received all applications should be scrutinised, any discrepancies/anomalies, gaps in employment should be noted and explored, if candidates are to be considered for shortlisting. - 7.
+Shortlisting candidates ensure that at least two people carry out shortlisting exercise and they consider any inconsistencies and gaps in employment considering the reasons given.
+An online search should be carried out as part of due diligence. - 8.
 References these should be sought directly from the referee for shortlisted candidates.
 Specific questions should be asked at this stage, include statement about liability for accuracy of information provided which must be factual and honest on references.
-References should be checked against the information on the application form, scrutinised, and any discrepancies/issues of concern noted and taken up with the applicant (at interview, if possible). - 8.
-Any information about past disciplinary action or allegations will be considered carefully when assessing the suitability of the applicant for the post. - 9.
-Invitation to interview all relevant information and instructions should be included. - 10.
+References should be checked against the information on the application form, scrutinised, and any discrepancies/issues of concern noted and taken up with the applicant (at interview, if possible). - 9.
+Any information about past disciplinary action or allegations will be considered carefully when assessing the suitability of the applicant for the post. - 10.
+Invitation to interview all relevant information and instructions should be included. - 11.
 Interview arrangements at least 2 interviewers must have authority to appoint.
-At least one interviewer must have completed relevant safeguarding training.
-Interviewers should meet and agree issues and questions/assessment criteria/standards prior to the interview. - 11.
-Interview the process should explore the applicant's suitability to work with children as well as the post - 12.
-Successful Candidate Copies of documents will be taken and placed on file. - 13.
+At least one interviewer must have completed relevant safeguarding training (safer recruitment).
+Interviewers should meet and agree issues and questions/assessment criteria/standards prior to the interview. - 12.
+Interview the process should explore the applicant's suitability to work with children as well as the post - 13.
+Successful Candidate Copies of documents will be taken and placed on file. - 14.
 Conditional offer of appointment Offers of appointment are made conditional on satisfactory completion of pre-appointment checks (i.e. satisfactory references, identity is verified, qualifications are confirmed, permission to work in the UK, DBS cleared, Barred List checked (as appropriate), health checked, DfE Teacher Registration, QTS status, completion of statutory induction).
 Prohibition check via NCTL Teacher Services website